Enrage: 11 minutes. When Enraged, Samarog will deal 500% damage.

 Samarog’s moveset also contains dangerous

-To reach the boss, players leaving Mursaat Overseer must collect keys to open a door to the arena.
-Players should interact with the door and four piles of rubble to find each of the four keys.
+To reach the boss, players must first unlock the door to his arena.
+The door is located to the west of Mursaat Overseer's platform, and players must collect four keys to open it.
+Players must first interact with the door and then with four piles of rubble to find each of the keys.
 Piles will only become visible if you have interacted with the door and are near the pile.
-Alternatively, any thief character can pick the door, skipping this puzzle phase.
+Alternatively, any Thief character can pick the lock on the door, skipping this puzzle.

 Samarog’s arena is surrounded by spears.
-Entering these spears once the fight has started will instantly kill you.
+Standing in these spears during the fight will deal damage over time, and getting

-Most of Samarog’s skills are knockbacks, so players should
+Several of Samarog’s skills are knockbacks, so players should be ready to

-Samarog will rear up, slamming its spears on the ground, emitting a shockwave.
-Players can jump or
+Samarog will rear up and slam his spears into the ground, emitting a shockwave that

-Every 10% Samarog will leap onto the fixated player and gain a breakbar.
-The rest of the squad must break Samarog’s bar to save the fixated player.
+Every 10% of his health, Samarog will leap onto the current tank, become immune to all damage and gain a defiance bar.
+The rest of the squad must CC the boss to save the fixated player.